 Permanganate is a strong oxidizing agent and, as such, its chemistries are very effective when it comes to the manufacturing of high-quality products.
 In some applications it is added to remove unwanted impurities.
-In others, it may be simply to control unpleasant odors, a use that permanganate is especially well suited for.
+In others, it may be simply to control unpleasant odors, a use for which permanganate is especially well suited.

 Brewery wastewater often contains organic compounds that involve sulfur components.
 These compounds break down to release odors, such as H2S and mercaptans.
 Permanganate addition to brewery wastewater or to brewery solids eliminates all unpleasant odors.

 Beef and Poultry

 Odors generated during beef and poultry processing are controlled by the addition of permanganate to wastewaters or when used to scrub odorous air.
 Rendering odors are converted quickly to non-odorous components.

 Waste streams from dairy processing, and yogurt or cheese production contain milk proteins and sulfur-containing amino acids.
 These impurities break down to volatile, odorous compounds, such as hydrogen sulfide (H2S), mercaptans and other reduced sulfur organics.
 Permanganate reacts rapidly and completely with these products to eliminate neighbor complaints due to unpleasant odors.

 A variety of flavorings, fragrances and spices contain volatile components that will react with permanganate making them non-odorous.
 Permanganate scrubbers have been used at a variety of businesses to control odors associated with taco seasoning, cheese, onion seasoning, garlic oil, menthol, and eucalyptus oil.

 Permanganate is used to eliminate coffee roasting odors by scrubbing the air in vertical counter-current towers.